 Once you have bought your share, you can choose to buy a bigger stake in it.
 You could purchase up to owning 100% if you can afford it and if the housing association allows 100% ownership.
 This is called staircasing, you can find out more with our dedicated guide to staircasing your shared ownership home.

-This is possible but our experience is it would be a real challenge.
-Guarantor mortgages are difficult to get for a standard house purchase, it would be even harder for shared ownership.
-We would recommend that you speak to a mortgage broker.
-They can look at your circumstances and work out what your best mortgage options are.
+This is possible but may be very difficult.
+Guarantor mortgages can be difficult to get for a standard house purchase, it may be even harder for shared ownership.
+We would recommend that you get fee-free expert advice from a mortgage broker.
+They can look at your circumstances and explain your mortgage options.

 Unfortunately, not.
 Mortgage lenders will only allow the people named on the shared ownership lease to be on the mortgage application.
 This means they have to live at the property as their main residence.